-Many organizations would be hard pressed running a business without hiring third-party help.
-With everything it takes to make a business run smoothly, hiring outside help when you need extra hands or because an area isn’t your expertise makes good business sense.
-To stay HIPAA compliant, the HIPAA Privacy Rule requires all Covered Entities to have a signed Business Associate Agreement (BAA) with any Business Associate (BA) you hire that may come in contact with PHI.
-The HIPAA Omnibus Rule changed how Business Associates and Business Associate Subcontractors (BAS) can be held liable for potential HIPAA violations.
-This means it’s in both the Covered Entity’s and the Business Associate’s best interest to have a thorough understanding of their relationship and how they are expected to maintain patient, client, or employee data security.
+Running a business without any help from third parties is difficult, if not impossible.
+Hiring outside help when you need extra hands or have special needs often makes good business sense.
+The HIPAA Privacy Rule requires all Covered Entities to have a signed Business Associate Agreement (BAA) with any Business Associate (BA) they hire that may come in contact with PHI.
+The HIPAA Omnibus Rule changed how BAs and Business Associate Subcontractors (BAS) can be held liable for potential HIPAA violations.
+Therefore, it is in the Covered Entity’s and the BA’s best interest to maintain a thorough understanding of their relationship and how they expect one another to secure patient, client, or employee data.

 Who is a Business Associate or a Business Associate Subcontractor and what needs to be in the agreement between these businesses?
-This week, we’ll discuss the requirements of a Business Associate and Business Associate Subcontractor, as well as what a Business Associate Agreement is and the specifics associated with it.
+This week, we discuss the requirements of a BA and BAS and the specifics of a BAA.
 Before we break down the details of classifying your vendors, take a look at this infographic to get an understanding of the differences among Covered Entities, Business Associates, and Business Associate Subcontractors.

 What is a Business Associate Agreement?

 A Business Associate Contract, or Business Associate Agreement, is a written arrangement that specifies each party’s responsibilities when it comes to PHI.
-HIPAA requires that a Covered Entity is assured by its Business Associate that the Business Associate will appropriately safeguard any PHI it receives or creates on behalf of the Covered Entity.
+HIPAA requires Covered Entities to only work with Business Associates who assure complete protection of PHI.
 These assurances have to be in writing in the form of a contract or other agreement between the Covered Entity and the BA.1

-As of February 18, 2010, HHS can audit Business Associates and Business Associate Subcontractors for HIPAA compliance, not just Covered Entities.
-This means that a Business Associate Agreement must be in place for all three levels in order to meet the requirements of HIPAA.
-It’s in both of your best interests to have an agreement in place since all three classifications are responsible for the safekeeping of PHI.
+HHS can audit BAs and Subcontractors for HIPAA compliance, not just Covered Entities.
+This means that organizations must have a BAA for all three levels in order to meet the requirements of HIPAA.
+It’s in both of your best interests to have an agreement since all three classifications are responsible for protecting PHI.

 The Business Associate/Subcontractor Agreement must include the following information, according to HHS: